rliebz/ghost/README.md

 // ...

-g.Should(be.Equal(13, myInt)) // soft assertion
+g.Should(be.Equal(myInt, 13)) // soft assertion
 g.Must(be.True(ok))           // hard assertion
 ```

 ### Arguments Should Be Predictable

-Arguments to assertions should go in a predictable order.
-By convention:
+Arguments to assertions should go in an intuitive, predictable order.
+By
+convention:

-1. "Want" comes before "got".
+1. "Got" comes before "want".
-2. "Needle" comes before "haystack".
+2. "Haystack" comes before "needle".
 3. All other arguments come last.

 [godoc]: https://pkg.go.dev/github.com/rliebz/ghost